AmeerDubashi/AmeerDubashi/README.md

-Hi there, I'm Ameer Dubashi 👋
+Hi there, I'm Aliyu Lawan 👋

 **Design It.
 Code It.
 Launch It.
 Where Ideas Go 5G.**